Netatalk/netatalk/README.md

 All versions of Netatalk except the 3.x release series can speak AppleTalk.

+# Website

+The Netatalk website [netatalk.io](https://netatalk.io) is where project updates and resources are published, including documentation, release notes, security advisories, links to related projects, and more.

 # Community

 Netatalk developers and users can be found in online communal spaces like [TinkerDifferent](https://tinkerdifferent.com/) or [68kmla](https://68kmla.org/).